-- A keenness to produce observational drawings. - An interest in researching and gather a wide variety of imagery to do with the theme. - Explore a wide variety of artists that interest them. - Take creative risks developing a selection of ideas. - Explore a multitude of alternative ideas. - Demonstrate resilience and produce high quality personal final pieces.
+- Particularly good observational drawing skills. - An interest in researching and gathering a wide variety of imagery to do with the theme. - Explore a wide variety of artists that interest them. - Take creative risks developing a selection of ideas.
+Exploring and developing ideas and responses to the theme is particularly important. - Demonstrate resilience and produce high quality personal final pieces.